 Want to test your limits and travel to a place you thought you couldn’t on your own?
 Ladies, it’s time to book that trip and consider a solo mission.

-This International Women’s Day, we’re encouraging strong, daring and active women to take up an adventure challenge.
+We’re encouraging strong, daring and active women to take up an adventure challenge.
 Your mission – should you choose to accept – will involve friendship, amazing nature encounters and a chance for women-to-women exchanges among locals.

 It’s time to hop on the bandwagon for a female-centric tour and explore a destination from a different woman’s lens.
 Here are some reasons why you should swap your high heels (or, for many of us, our sensible shoes) for a pair of hiking boots.